Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 ### Identifying Code to Refactor

 Our first step in refactoring is taking a critical look at our code to identify what we want to refactor.
 It's possible that we might notice things we'd like to refactor as we work on other parts of our codebase.
-As we continue to gain coding experience, we'll have more experience to draw from and will more easily be able to identify areas that could be improved.
+As we continue our coding journey, we'll have more experience to draw from and will more easily be able to identify areas that could be improved.

 To help us organize our thoughts, we might look through our code:
 - Function by function, in the order they happen to appear in a file